Palembang language: Orthography

 The system devised in the dictionary compiled by Hasyim et al. (2003) is the one used by textbooks for Palembang-language subject at schools as of 2024, and is also used in the Palembang translation of the Quran officially sanctioned by the Ministry of Religious Affairs.

 Registers

 The Palembang language as used by a subset of traditional speakers has two linguistic registers: jero or alus (also often identified as bebaso) and sari-sari.
 The jero or alus register is used in conversations with community leaders, elders, or respected individuals, especially during Palembang traditional ceremonies.
-In contrast, the sari-sari register, which is used in everyday conversation.
+In contrast, the sari-sari register is used in everyday conversation.